Types of Surgery

 The advantage of gastric bypass is better weight loss and control of diabetes but it is associated with dumping syndrome, nutritional deficiencies, and others.
 The patients need to take life long multivitamins and minerals.

-Laparoscopic Mini Gastric bypass (Fig 4) consists of forming a long gastric tube and attaching it 200 cm down to small bowel with single anastomosis.
+Laparoscopic Mini Gastric bypass (Fig 3) consists of forming a long gastric tube and attaching it 180 to 200 cm down to small bowel with single anastomosis.
 Unlike conventional gastric bypass it has fewer early and long term complications and can achieve weight loss similar to it.
 The disadvantage is bile reflux which is mentioned but practically very few patients observe it.

 If we compare the four procedures, the sleeve gastrectomy has advantages and disadvantages.
 It carries lesser risk than the bypasses, and has a faster weight loss.